oleg-nykolyn/goptional/README.md

 opt.IfPresentOrElse(func(v int) {
     // ...
 }, func() {
-    // This will be executed as 'opt' is empty.
+    // This will be executed, as 'opt' is empty.
 })
 ```